mikelew42/WPxFramework/README.md

 WPxFramework
 ============

+#This repo, and this readme, are far from complete.
+Please excuse their untidy manner.#

 Welcome to my first GitHub repo.
 I'm a WordPress developer, and this is an OO framework that wraps WordPress Objects.

 **Basic Usage**